EPA chief leaves environmental summit early

 (CNN)The Trump administration's top environment official left a meeting with international counterparts early, boarding a plane home to tell President Donald Trump the US position was "received well."

-"I actually arrived back this morning at 1 o'clock from Italy, the G7 focused on the environment," Environmental Protection Agency Administrator Scott Pruitt said at Monday's cabinet meeting.
+"I actually arrived back this morning at 1 o'clock from Italy, the G7 focused on the environment," Environmental Protection Agency Administrator Scott Pruitt said at Monday's Cabinet meeting.

 "Our message there was that the United States is going to be focused on growth and protecting the environment.
 It was received well," Pruitt continued.